20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 Use this simple summer BBQ party checklist to stay organized:

-You do not need to do every single thing on this list to host a great backyard BBQ.
-Even choosing a few of these summer BBQ party hacks can make the day feel more organized and help you spend less time managing details once guests arrive.
+You don’t need to do every single thing on this list to host a great backyard BBQ.
+Even choosing a few of these party hacks can make the day feel more organized and help you spend less time managing details once guests arrive.

 Summer BBQ Party Frequently Asked Questions